jamie-lord/Lord.technology/_posts/2024-09-10-repository-to-prompt-tools.md

 categories:
   - ai
 ---
-In the rapidly evolving landscape of AI-assisted software development, a new category of tools has emerged: repository-to-prompt converters.
-These utilities address the growing need to feed entire codebases into Large Language Models (LLMs) like GPT-4, Claude, and Gemini.
-Let's delve into the technical aspects and implications of these tools.
+A new category of tools has emerged for AI-assisted software development: repository-to-prompt converters.
+These utilities address the need to feed entire codebases into LLMs like GPT-4, Claude, and Gemini.
+Here's how they work, where they differ, and which one I'd reach for.

 ## Core Functionality

-At their heart, these tools perform a seemingly simple task: they traverse a directory structure, typically a Git repository, and concatenate the contents of text files into a single document.
-However, the devil is in the details:
+These tools perform a deceptively simple task: traverse a directory structure (typically a Git repository) and concatenate the contents of text files into a single document.
+The interesting work is in the details:

 1\. **Intelligent File Selection**: Most tools respect `.gitignore` files and offer additional filtering capabilities through glob patterns or custom exclusion lists.